Agent-based and Agent-less approaches

 An "agent" is a lightweight software program that runs on a computer with the primary purpose of collecting information from an application infrastructure component over the network to a central location.

 With an "agentless" approach, the data is collected without installing agents.
 This is accomplished by obtaining data from the application infrastructure component using an available interface.
+That is, an agent that is already present on the server is used, such as a command server or JMX agent.

 Advantages of agent-based and agent-less approaches